geoplex/foss4g-oceania-2018-workshop/section-7.md

+# 0 to 100 on AWS – Building a full stack web mapping application with PostGIS, GeoServer, OpenLayers and ReactJS

+#### FOSS4G SotM Oceania - Afternoon Workshop #1 - 20th November 2018

 ## 7. Create a ReactJS and OpenLayers Web Mapping Application

 We now have all of the server-side components of our stack deployed and we're